moccalotto/kaos/_rulebook/main.md

 on the action you take and your Movement Rate (MR).

 **Hit Points** (HP): These points represents the number of points of damage you can take before going unconsious.
 All characters have STR + TOU + WIL hit points.
+You can be damaged by physical attacks against you, by using magical powers, or by suffering strain from strenuous activity.

+**Deflection Points** (DP): These points represents the number of times per combat you can deflect a non-magical attack.
+When you are attacked, but before the attacker makes their attack test, you can declare that you thwart the attack by spending a DP.
+There is now no need for the attacker to roll the attack test because it has been deflected.

 **Attack Rolls**: To attack someone, you first make a skill test to see if you strike the target.
 Use the applicable skill: Melee Combat or Ranged Combat for physical attack, and Witchcraft or Thaumaturgy for magical attacks.

-**Defense Rolls**: Having been struck, the defender makes a defense roll against their own Defense Score.
-If they are using armor, their DS is equal to the DS of the armor.
-If they are not wearing armor, their DS is equal to their AGI.
-Using a shield will increase the Defense score, no matter if you are wearing armor or not.
-If the defense roll succeeds, the defender dodges or block the attack and suffer no damage.
+If you are making a physical, non-magical attack, the defender can spend a DP to deflect the attack before you make the attack test.

+{:.noprint}
+See the equipment list [here]({{ '/rulebook/equipment/' | prepend: site.baseurl }}) for more info.

 **Damage Rolls**: Having struck an opponent who failed their Defense Roll, you roll the dice listed for your weapon and add STR / 10.
 Your opponent loose that many Hit Points.